Released: 30 November 1970 (UK), 27 November 1970 (US)

 ‘Awaiting On You All’ was performed at both the afternoon and evening shows at the Concert For Bangladesh on 1 August 1971.
 It was the last song of Harrison’s three-song opening set, which began with ‘Wah-Wah’ and The Beatles’ ‘Something’.

 The recording of the evening performance was included on the live album The Concert For Bangladesh, and the film of the event.
 The song features Harrison, Eric Clapton, Klaus Voormann, Ringo Starr, Billy Preston, Leon Russell, Jim Keltner, and Jim Horn.

-Harrison also performed ‘Awaiting On You All’ during a radio interview with Alan Freed, recorded in late 1974 and broadcast on Freed’s syndicated US radio show on 5 October 1975.
+Harrison also performed ‘Awaiting On You All’ during a radio interview with Alan Freeman, recorded in late 1974 and broadcast on Freeman’s syndicated US radio show on 5 October 1975.
 He performed three other songs: ‘Dark Horse’, ‘Far East Man’, and ‘I Don’t Care Anymore’.

 ‘Awaiting On You All’ was among a list of 35 songs prepared by Harrison ahead of his December 1991 tour of Japan, although it was not performed at any of the concerts.